raph-h/RayTracingInC/notes.md

 Images written wthout being transformed - Linear space.
 When viewed in a gamma space, it will appear darker Images transformed - Gamma space

 Pointers used to solve circular reference issues - the material class takes in a hit_record pointer, and the hit_record takes in a material pointer

+Defocus blur - Depth of field